jcorioland/jcorioland.github.io/_posts/2019-09-18-terraform-microsoft-azure-how-to-test-deployment.markdown

 }
 ```

 What is interesting here is that we retrieve the Kubernetes configuration from the outputs of the AKS module deployment to be able to pass it to the `testKubeConfig` function that is responsible for testing it.
-This function uses the Kubernetes Go SDK to connect to the deployed cluster and validate that it has two nodes:
+This function uses the Kubernetes Go SDK to connect to the deployed cluster and to validate that it has two nodes:

 ```go
 func testKubeConfig(aksKubeConfig string) error {